NotAussie/cushion/README.md

 # `🛋️` Cushion

 > [!NOTE]
+> Cushion is a port of Beanie, I haven't started work on it yet sadly.

+> [!NOTE]
 > Credit where credit is due, cushion is built on [Beanie ODM](https://github.com/BeanieODM/beanie) and uses Beanie source code.

 ## `📰` Overview